Rajasthan assembly polls: BJP ahead of Cong as counting of votes progresses | Politics

 - India

-The BJP was surging ahead in Rajasthan with its candidates winning from two seats and leading in 111 constituencies, while the Congress was ahead in 72, according to Election Commission trends available on Sunday for the assembly polls.
+The BJP was cruising to victory in Rajasthan with its candidates winning from eight seats and leading in 106, while the Congress won from one constituency and was leading in 69, according to Election Commission trends available on Sunday for the assembly polls.

-BJP candidates Samaram won from the Pindwara Abu assembly constituency and Govind Prasad from Manohar Thana, the Election Commission announced.
+Former Chief Minister Vasundhara Raje won from the Jhalrapatan seat.
+The other BJP candidates who have won so far are Diya Kumari from Vidhyadhnagar, Samaram from Pindwara Abu, Govind Prasad from Manohar Thana, Jaswant Singh Yadav from Behror, Mahendra Pal Meena from Jamwa Ramgarh, Anita Bhadel from Ajmer South and Madan Dilawar from Ramganj Mandi, the EC announced.

 Bharat Adivasi Party (BAP) candidate Rajkumar Roat won the Chorasi assembly constituency and the party was also leading in two seats, the EC announced.